KyleAMathews/typefaces/packages/im-fell-double-pica/README.md

 support for importing weight, style, or language subsets.
 >
->To start using Fontsource, replace in your package.json any instances of "typeface-im-fell-double-pica" with "fontsource-im-fell-double-pica"
+>To start using Fontsource, replace in your package.json any instances of "typeface-im-fell-double-pica" with "fontsource-im-fell-double-pica".
 >
-> Then change imports from "import 'typeface-im-fell-double-pica'" to "import 'fontsource-im-fell-double-pica/latin.css'"
+> Then change imports from "import 'typeface-im-fell-double-pica'" to "import 'fontsource-im-fell-double-pica/latin.css'".
 >
 >Typeface packages will continue working indefinitely so no immediate
 >changes are necessary.